muhammadmunaf/Ludo-Project/README.md

 # Ludo-Project
 The Ludo board game implemented using C++ and some graphics library provided by the instructor.

+Object Oriented Programming was not allowed in this project.
+The topics allowed were from Programming Fundamentals ONLY.

 *MUST HAVE LINUX TO EXECUTE THIS PROJECT*

 How to run it: